agoering/spice-pinball/reference/force-sensitive-resistor.md

 ---

-The final kind of analog input we'll use is a force sensitive resistor (FSR).
+Another kind of analog input we can use is a force sensitive resistor (FSR).
 This is a resistor whose resistance changes depending on how much pressure is applied to it.
 It looks like this:

 <img src="https://learn.adafruit.com/system/assets/assets/000/000/426/medium260/force___flex_FSR402_MED.jpg?1396762932" style="width: 550px"/>